sikofitt/renegade/README.md

 #Renegade BBS
 Renegade BBS code update project.

-This is a project to update Renegade BBS to a more modern code base using [Free Pascal v3.x](http://freepascal.org/ "Free Pascal")
+This is a project to update Renegade BBS to a more modern code base using [Free Pascal v3.x](http://freepascal.org/ "Free Pascal").

 When finished it will compile on at least :
 * Linux i386/x86_64
 * Windows i386/x86_64